There is ONE main overriding rule for weight loss.

 Sally makes sure to include protein and veg in most of her meals.
 Just like the portion plate guidelines outlined HERE.

 Sally’s Thermic Effect of Food + 120 cals

 7) Temperature regulation

-We burn extra calories when we need to cool down our body on a hot day, or warm it up on a cold day.
+We burn a small amount of extra calories when we need to cool down our body on a hot day, or warm it up on a cold day.